JetBrains/Qodana/TeamCity/README.md

 - per inspection type/per file

 ### License

-By using the Qodana plugin, you agree to [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
+By using the Qodana plugin, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).

 ## Contact

 Contact us at [qodana-support@jetbrains.com](mailto:qodana-support@jetbrains.com) or via [our issue tracker](https://youtrack.jetbrains.com/newIssue?project=QD).
-We eagerly want your feedback on what's already there and if there are any features that we miss.
+We are eager to receive your feedback on the existing Qodana functionality and learn what other features you miss in it.